 For a breakfast, lunch or brunch on the weekend you can usually find me up at Top of the Baths!
 Friendly service, breakfast favourites and mimosas lure me back time and time again.
 The views aren’t half bad either.
-Make sure to bring your swimmers as there’s a fantastic pool to cool off in after your hike through the boulders (you know, to work up your appetite).
-Oh, and if you miss breakfast the lunches are also delicious – fresh sushi and salads alongside sandwiches and all the lunch staples.
+Make sure to bring your swimmers as there’s a little pool to cool off in after your hike through the boulders (you know, to work up your appetite).
+Oh, and if you miss breakfast (served until 11.00 am) the lunches are also delicious – fresh sushi and salads alongside sandwiches and all the lunch staples.

 Drink: mimosas… (it is brunch time, afterall)